rudaottaviani/GettingCleaningDataProject/CodeBook.md

 The Standard Deviation of the Body Accelerometer Magnitude Signal in the Time Domain.Values are normalized and bounded within [-1,1].
-*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm* *.
+*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm.* *.
 The acceleration signal was separated into body and gravity acceleration signals using a low pass Butterworth filter with a corner frequency of 0.3 Hz.*